-There are eight years left in this decisive decade and to help reach the SDGs.
-Growing inequality continues to affect our markets and we all know the extent of the urgency to take climate action.
-The world calls for transformative impact to tackle these two challenges.
-Courage and ambition are therefore imperative in the deployment of the Dutch government funds.
+In 2023, the developing countries will continue to see hardship and challenges.
+To support them, courage and ambition are imperative in the deployment of FMOs public funds and facilities, especially against the background of the ongoing climate crisis.
 We will continue to generate investments that create equal opportunities and equitable access to finance, that protect the value of ecosystems and forests, that provide access to renewable energy and that help build up fair value chains in agriculture.

-The Hague, 28 April 2022
+The Hague, 26 April 2023